R package umap provides an interface to uniform manifold

 interfacing with the python package.

-(For general information on usage of package umap
+(For general information on usage of package umap, see

 the introductory